refaktor/rye-website/content/meet_rye/basics/loops.md

 ; prints: Bye Bye
 ```

-The use of left set-word might seem a little odd, but you will see the benefits later.

 ## For function

 ### Injected values - quick crash course

 We are getting ahead of ourselves.
 We will learn about injected values, op-words and similar things later, but we need to touch them a little.
-We could skip them at loop
-function, but the next one (for) doesn't make any sense without them.
+We could skip them for the loop function above, but the next one (for) doesn't make any sense without them.

 ```clojure
 123 ::a                   ; you already learned about left leaning set-word or a mod-word